axelcool1234/.dotfiles/README.md

 - sudo nixos-rebuild switch --flake .#default --rollback

 # Fresh Install
 Firstly...
 DON'T PANIC!
-This will be an easy transition - even if we only have the terminal!
+This will be an easy transition - even if we only have the terminal (I'm assuming we start in the base home directory).
 1. Execute `sudo nix-channel --add https://nixos.org/channels/nixos-unstable nixos`
 2. Execute `sudo nix-channel --list` and ensure you only have the unstable branch as a channel.
 Call `sudo nix-channel --remove [name]` if that's not the case.
 3. Execute `sudo nix-channel --add https://github.com/nix-community/home-manager/archive/master.tar.gz home-manager`